miguelramos/django-media-manager/README.md

 Please this is a work in progress.
 If you have ideas or want to make it better please fel free to pull requests.

 *	Better uploader, now using uploadify (some flash elements)
-*	Pass args from popup to main window are done thru attributes on textarea (redactor)
 *	Add more options on thumbs sizes

 ### More Info

-You can find the original documentation of django-filebrowser and all settings in [Google Code repo](http://django-filebrowser.googlecode.com/svn-history/r338/wiki/installationbasic.wiki).
+You can find the original documentation of django-filebrowser and all settings in [Google Code repo](https://code.google.com/p/django-filebrowser/w/list).